dkvellin/worship-db/README.md

 # Worship Songs - Database (React, GraphQL, Apollo)
-A Collection of worship songs dedicated to the LORD ALMIGHTY JESUS CHRIST
+A sample app which displays a Collection of worship songs dedicated to the LORD ALMIGHTY JESUS CHRIST

 ## Tech Stack